Plumsail/forms-docs/source/how-to/data-table-flow.rst

     fd.rendered(function(){
         fd.validators.push({
             name: 'DateValidator',
-            error: '"To" must be greater or the same as "From".',
+            error: '"To" must be greater or the same as "From"',
             validate: function(value) {
                 if (fd.field('From').value >= fd.field('To').value)
                     return false;